BBVA/ust2dsa/debsecan_db_format.md

 The database has three sections, separated by an empty line.

-Also note that all three sections are lexicographically ordered.
+Also note that all three sections are lexicographically ordered, although this fact doesn't seem to be leveraged by debsecan's code in any way.

 ### Section: List of vulnerabilities